 In \eqn{eq:int} we consider the Lee-Pomeransky representation for simplicity, but the same methods can be applied to integrals in the Feynman representation as given in Eq.~(\ref{eq:feynint}), containing a product of two polynomials $U$ and $F$ and a delta-function.
 The resulting region vectors of the two different parametrisations are the same up to constant shifts with multiples of $(\vec{1},0)$~\cite{Semenova:2018cwy,AndresThesis}.

-The notion of the {\em Newton polytope} of a polynomial is of crucial importance in the geometric formulation of expansion by regions, since it allows us to find all the relevant regions as described in Section \ref{sec:geo}.
+The notion of the {\em Newton polytope} of a polynomial is of crucial importance in the geometric formulation of expansion by regions, since it allows us to find all the relevant regions.
 The Newton polytope can be determined as the convex hull of the exponent vectors:

 Here $\Delta'$ denotes the $(N+1)$-dimensional Newton polytope which includes the smallness parameter $t$, while $\Delta$ is the $N$-dimensional Newton polytope involving only the integration parameters.